 Performance Practices in the Classical Era

-As Related by Primary Sources and Illustrated in the Music of Mozart and Haydn
+As Related by Primary Sources and Illustrated in the Music of W.A.
+Mozart and Joseph Haydn

 by Dennis Shrock